 The first thing you should do to prepare for a puppy?
 Your homework!
 Research everything you can about your puppy’s breed.
 Our very own dog breed guides are a “grrreat” resource for pet parents, featuring detailed information on everything from common health problems to feeding recommendations.

-Now without further ado, let's dig into everything you need to know about preparing for a puppy.
+Let's dig into everything else you need to know about preparing for a puppy.
 (And yes, we do mean everything — from finances, veterinary care, and grooming to training, feeding, and sleeping, we've covered all the bases!)

-The costs of raising a healthy, well-mannered dog add up quickly!
+The costs of raising a healthy, well-mannered dog add up quickly.
 You'll need to cover your puppy's adoption fees, vet costs, pet products, dog food, training classes, and miscellaneous costs throughout their life.
 That's not including grooming, pet insurance, doggy daycare, and on-demand pet services like dog walking, dog boarding, and dog sitting.

 - Remove plants that are toxic to dogs, or keep them out of reach.
 The list of plants that are toxic to dogs is a long one, so check your home and yard for any potentially harmful plants.
 If you have any doubts, talk to your vet, or chat with a vet expert now.

 - Unplug chargers and wires when not in use.
 This one's easier said than done, particularly for appliances that are always plugged in, like the TV.
 Fortunately, deterrent sprays and cord covers work wonders!